-IPAA SA in conjunction with PwC Australia are hosting the Annual Economic Address 2020 with the Hon Rob Lucas MLC, Treasurer of South Australia.
+IPAA SA in conjunction with PwC Australia hosted the Annual Economic Address 2020 with the Hon Rob Lucas MLC, Treasurer of South Australia.

-The 2020-21 state budget will set the course for South Australia’s COVID-19 economic recovery and with both this year’s uncertainty and opportunity, this Economic Outlook Address will be one not to be missed.
-Jamie Briggs, Adelaide Managing Partner, PwC Australia, will lead the Treasurer through a discussion around this crucial budget and its implications for South Australia’s future.
-This discussion will then be followed by an interactive audience Q&A.
+The 2020-21 state budget will set the course for South Australia’s COVID-19 economic recovery and with both this year’s uncertainty and opportunity, this Economic Outlook Address was one not to be missed.
+Jamie Briggs, Adelaide Managing Partner, PwC Australia, led the Treasurer through a discussion around this crucial budget and its implications for South Australia’s future.
+This discussion was followed by an interactive audience Q&A.

 Learn about our speakers

 The Hon Rob Lucas MLC

 Treasurer of South Australia

 Born in Kure, Japan, in 1953 and raised in Mount Gambier, Rob Lucas was elected to the Legislative Council in the South Australian Parliament in 1982.
 Rob was appointed the Minister for Education and Children's Services in 1993 and became the Treasurer in 1997.
 He was later also appointed the Minister for Industry and Trade and the Minister for Government Enterprises.
 During the term of the former Liberal Government (1993 to 2002) he also served as Leader of the Government in the Legislative Council.
 Rob is currently the Leader of the Government in the Legislative Council, Treasurer, Minister responsible for the public sector and industrial relations.

 Adelaide Managing Partner

 Jamie Briggs is the Adelaide Managing Partner and South Australian Government leader at PwC.